Scientific Name

 Description

-In summer when the plants are actively growing, they appreciate a bit of supplemental watering and half-strength fertilizer.
-During the winter months, the plants should be allowed to dry and should be stored in a cold room at 48°F (9° C).
+In summer, when the plants are actively growing, they appreciate a bit of supplemental watering and half-strength fertilizer.
+During winter, the plants should be allowed to dry and stored in a cold room at 48°F (9°C).
 Plants are watered only enough to keep the foliage from shriveling.

 Links